uk000/goto/README.md

 Adding TLS cert and key for a listener using `/cert` and `/key` API will configure the listener for serving HTTPS traffic when it's opened/reopened.
 An already opened listener can be reopened as a TLS listener by configuring TLS certs for it and calling `/reopen`.

+`/listeners` API output includes the default startup port for view, but the default port cannot be mutated by other listener APIs.

 #### See TCP Listeners section later for details of TCP features

 #### APIs